Chrome

 If

-it does not stick then it can be brass, aluminum, or
+it does not stick then it can be brass, aluminum,

 Let's

-discuss Ludwig a little bit since that is the most asked
+discuss Ludwig a little bit since that is the most

-when looking at a supra
+general rules when looking at a supra

 Brass